The Red Violin: Development

-The film was inspired by one of the violins of Antonio Stradivari, the 1721 Red Mendelssohn, which features a unique red stripe on its top right side.
-By the time the film was made, the Red Mendelssohn was owned by Elizabeth Pitcairn, heiress to the PPG fortune, whose grandfather purchased it for her 16th birthday for $1.7 million at auction at Christie's London.
-Despite rumours and the film, the Red Mendelssohn is varnished with burgundy rather than blood.
+The film was inspired by one of the violins of Antonio Stradivari, the 1720 "Red Mendelssohn", which features a unique red stripe on its top right side.
+By the time the film was made, the "Red Mendelssohn" was owned by Elizabeth Pitcairn, heiress to the PPG fortune, whose grandfather purchased it for her 16th birthday for $1.7 million at auction at Christie's London.
+The violin's name refers to one of its notable former owners, the German violinist Lilli Bohnke (née von Mendelssohn, 1897–1928), who played the instrument in the 1920s.

+Despite rumours and the film, the "Red Mendelssohn" is varnished with burgundy rather than blood.
 Stradivarius used red varnish on numerous other violins from 1704 to 1720, the so-called "golden period", and other red-coloured violins besides the Red Mendelssohn survive.

 Director François Girard opted to make a film about a violin due to his belief that "Making film is making music".
 The concept of a history of a violin was the starting point, with Girard not initially realizing the project would call for five languages or an unusually large budget.
 His screenplay, written with Don McKellar, sees the eponymous instrument travel over greater distances, while the years separating each segment become shorter.
 This suggests a musical structure, though Girard said this was not planned and only developed as he and McKellar continued to write.

 Girard and McKellar proposed their story and project to various Hollywood companies, but were unwilling to give up creative control, or to limit the number of languages spoken in the film, as U.S. companies requested.
 As a result, they produced the film with Rhombus Media.